GEOS-ESM/MAPL/tutorial/mapl_tutorials/parent_no_children/README.md

 my_collection.fields: 'output1', 'root'
    ::
 ```
-The HISTORY.rc drives the MAPL_HistoryGridComp which is a special service provided by MAPL to allow users to write fields from any components export state to a file.
+The HISTORY.rc drives the MAPL_HistoryGridComp which is a special service provided by MAPL to allow users to write fields from any component's export state to a file.
 Documentation for the input file can be found here: [History Documentation](https://github.com/GEOS-ESM/MAPL/wiki/MAPL-History-Component).
 In this example we are saying every 6 hours write the field 'output1' from the component root.
-You should see that in your run directory you have 4 files named starting with my collection.
+You should see that in your run directory you have 4 files named starting with my_collection.
 If you ncdump them you will see that the variable output1 should be identically 11 in each one.
 Indeed you should see while that the program runs it will write a message when History writes a file.

 # Exercise for the User